Bluevine Business Line of Credit Review

 Line of credit

-Businesses needing flexible funds can access between $6,000 and $250,000 with a Bluevine business line of credit.
+Businesses needing flexible funds can access between $5,000 to $250,000 with a Bluevine business line of credit.
 Repayment terms are 6 months with weekly repayments or 12 months with monthly repayments.
-Similar to a credit card, you can borrow up to your credit limit as often as needed, repay the debt and borrow again — only paying interest on the amounts withdrawn.
+Similar to a credit card, you can borrow up to your credit limit as often as needed, repay the debt and borrow again — only paying interest on the amount withdrawn.

 Bluevine’s interest rates start at 7.80% simple interest.
-However, it doesn’t disclose maximum interest rates so there’s no way to predict how high your rate will go until you submit an application.
+However, the company doesn’t disclose maximum interest rates so there’s no way to predict how high your rate will go until you apply.
+Plus, you may be able to access better rates from Bluevine’s competitors, particularly if you have a strong credit score.

-For those needing same-day funding, Bluevine claims you can get approved in as little as five minutes, with funds instantly delivered to your Bluevine Business Checking account.
-This checking account offers a 2% APY on the standard plan with no monthly fee, and there are account options with higher APYs as well.
+Still, for those needing same-day funding, Bluevine claims you can get approved in as little as five minutes, with funds instantly delivered to your Bluevine Business Checking account.
+Each checking account option offers a higher-than-average APY and relatively few fees.

 To get same-day funding to a non-Bluevine checking account, you will need to use a wire transfer with a $15 fee.
 Alternatively, you can receive your loan proceeds for free via ACH, which can take up to three business days to complete.